Rocky14683/CS180_Group_Project/README.md

 interface ensures that any class implementing it will provide a consistent set of functionalities for user operations, crucial for maintaining a solid and predictable framework for handling user data across different parts of the application, especially when interacting with the DatabaseFolder.DataWriter for data persistence.

+## How to Run
+Run Server.java then GUI.java and the GUI should open up.
+Since there are no users created when you first run it type in your desired username and password and hit register.
+If there is a user created type in the username and password for that user and press login.
+Once logged in you will see the main feed, the option to make a post is at the top.
+When a post is made, you can like, dislike, hide or delete it.
+You can make comments and like dislike or delete comments.
+The search page lets you search for users and add or block them.
+The friends page is a feed for only friends.
+THe profile edit page lets you edit your username and password